Zuppa Toscana

 1. Remove the casings from your sausage and cook in a pot or Dutch oven on medium-high heat for 10 to 15 minutes, until no longer pink.
 Drain the fat and set the sausage aside.

-3. Add the chicken broth and bring it to a boil over high heat.
+3. Add the chicken broth and bring to a boil over high heat.
 Add the sliced potatoes and continue to simmer until fork-tender, about 14-16 minutes.

-4. Reduce the heat to medium and add the chopped spinach, cooked sausage, and heavy cream.
+4. Reduce heat to medium and add chopped spinach, cooked sausage, and heavy cream.
 Add the cooked bacon, but reserve 2-3 tablespoons for toppings.
-Season to taste and serve with freshly grated Parmesan and a sprinkling of crushed red pepper flakes (as desired).
+Season to taste.

 A bowl of creamy soup with potatoes, sausage, greens, and bacon, topped with grated cheese.
 A spoon rests in the bowl.
 Surrounding items include bread, a garlic bulb, red pepper flakes, bacon, and a napkin.